JimiLab/LocalifyMusicEventData/README.md

 ## IMPORTANT NOTE FOR REPRODUCIBILITY:

 **Only run ```LocalifyMusicEvents-USA-2019_Step0_DataCreation.ipynb``` if you intend to use the LATEST data from CensusReporter.** Do not run this notebook if you intend to reproduce our data and results.
-The dataset used in our paper can be found here: https://github.com/JimiLab/LocalifyMusicEventData/blob/main/LocalifyMusicEvents-USA-2019/data/LocalifyMusicEvents-USA-2019_paper.csv.
+The dataset used in our paper can be found here[a link](https://github.com/JimiLab/LocalifyMusicEventData/blob/main/LocalifyMusicEvents-USA-2019/data/LocalifyMusicEvents-USA-2019_paper.csv).

 ## License
 This library is released under the terms of the MIT license.
 Full details in ```LICENSE``` file.